Here at the Brown County Music Center, we do all we can to make sure your time with us is nothing short of spectacular!

 The first act was scheduled for August 24, 2019.
 Vince Gill was the opening act.

 Can I bring a bag?
 What is security like?

 The Brown County Music Center is committed to providing a safe and secure environment for our entertainers, guests, staff, and volunteers.
 At each event, the Brown County Music Center will have a security check point set up before entering the venue.
 Patrons will be scanned with a metal detector, and bags will be checked prior to entry.
-No bags larger than 4.5″x6.5″ inches will be allowed beginning October 4th, 2019.
-You may bring a clear plastic bag to hold your belongings.
+No bags larger than 6" x 9" inches will be allowed.
+Any bags larger than that must be clear.
 You will be subject to a search before entering the venue.
 Law enforcement and video surveillance is used at all Brown County Music Center sponsored events.
 If you have questions or concerns, please contact the Box Office at firstname.lastname@example.org or by calling 812.988.5323.